-- If an additional water fill connection is necessary for special use, install the water fill connection at the same location as the expansion tank's connection to the system. - When replacing the expansion tank, refer to the literature of the expansion tank manufacturer for selecting the proper size. - When installing the diaphragm expansion tank, always install an automatic air vent at the top of the air separator in order to remove residual air in the system.
+- If the air separator is located on the suction side of the system circulator, connect the air separator to the expansion tank. - When replacing the expansion tank, refer to the literature of the expansion tank manufacturer for selecting the proper size. - When installing the diaphragm expansion tank, always install an automatic air vent at the top of the air separator in order to remove residual air in the system.